kjurkiew/Sprint-Planning-Helper/README.md

 Sprint Planning Helper is a Python script that helps you find the most efficient set of tasks to be taken from a pool of groomed tasks.
 It leverages the knapsack algorithm to optimize task selection based on story points and a team's velocity.

+## Algorithm
+The script uses the knapsack algorithm to optimize task selection based on story points and KSP values.
+It dynamically calculates the most efficient set of tasks to maximize the total KSP within the given velocity constraint.

 ## Usage

 The script can be executed from the command line by providing two arguments: